Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 Danielle Falk of Little Ginger Studio shares an easy printmaking project using scratch foam.
 These city scape prints are amazing & make great gifts for family or friends!

-And in my opinion, process art is where it’s at!
-This type of art creates such a rich learning experience by giving kids ample opportunities to explore art materials.
-It’s how they learn to problem solve, discover color, shape, line; but also weight, volume, texture, light.
-The list goes on!
+In my opinion, process art is where it’s at!
+This type of art creates a rich learning experience by giving kids ample opportunities to explore art materials.
+It’s how they learn to problem solve, explore, discover color and shape, and more!

-We created streetscapes with our prints and cut out our buildings which could then be easily combined to make a bigger picture.
-However, kids can literally draw anything they want onto the printing plates.
+We printed buildings, and then cut them out to create streetscapes.
+But kids can literally draw anything they want onto the printing plates.

 Styrofoam Printmaking for Kids